dustnvan/spaceX-clone/README.md

-# SpaceX-clone
+# About

-Did a partial clone of the [spaceX website](https://www.spacex.com/).
+Did a partial clone of the [spaceX website](https://www.spacex.com/) on July 2, 2023.

-Utilized HTML, CSS, and vanilla javascript.
+Utilized HTML, CSS, and javascript.

 [Live Website](https://dustnvan.github.io/spaceX-clone/)